ucla-data-archive/intro-apis-json/slides.md

 >When used in the context of web development, an API is typically a defined set of specifications, such as [Hypertext Transfer Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (HTTP) request messages, along with a definition of the structure of response messages, which is usually in an Extensible Markup Language (XML) or JavaScript Object Notation (JSON) format.

 <span style="font-size:12pt">[Wikipedia](https://en.wikipedia.org/wiki/Application_programming_interface#Web_APIs)</span>

 ---
+## Web APIs

+* allows users to query a remote database over the internet

+* take on a variety of formats

+* majority adhere to a particular style known as **Reperesentational State Transfer** or **REST**

+* "RESTful" APIs are conveinent because we can use them to query databases using URLs

+---